HOW DO I BECOME A SURROGATE?

 - Can pass a background check

-- MUST LIVE IN THE UNITED STATES
+- MUST BE A U.S. CITIZEN LIVING IN THE UNITED STATES

 - Be able to travel as needed for appointments